icure/medtech-docs/sdks/how-to/how-to-manage-healthcare-elements.md

 ## Retrieving Healthcare Element Using Complex Search Criteria

 If you want to retrieve a set of Healthcare Element that satisfy complex criteria, you can use a Filter.
-In the following example, you will instantiate a filter to retrieve all the Healthcare Element that a Healthcare Professional can access
+In the following example, you will instantiate a filter to retrieve all the Healthcare Element of a Patient that a Healthcare Professional can access

 <!-- file://code-samples/how-to/manage-healthcare-elements/index.mts snippet:create HE filter-->